KhalidElSayed/MapKit-Neighbourhood/README.markdown

 This is just quick & dirty test code.
 Do not use in production.
 Respect the Zillow license!

-It would make more sense to store the coordinates in the sqlite database as a binary blob that can be loaded directly into the polygon overlay.
-That avoids the string & JSON processing completely.

 Memory management.
 I can see this eating a lot of memory.
 That should be avoided.

 ## Ideas